 - Appropriate Insurance

-Most businesses will need some form of insurance and general liability is the most common.
+Most businesses like tree care businesses will need some form of insurance, and general liability is the most common.
 General liability insurance for business covers you should accidents happen while you are working.
 These accidents could be physical injuries to customers, damage to property or even copyright infringement.
 Without it, you could be financially liable for the cost of repairing damage or covering someone’s medical costs or lost income.

 - Customer Focused Approach